 Place ends of tubing into funnel to give you an idea of where to place funnel on cardboard.
 Use packing tape to secure funnel in the appropriate spot.
 Secure the model to a wall/countertop.
 Place beaker or plastic container underneath.
 You can reuse the bottoms of the water bottles that were cut off to mix food coloring and water.
 Students can gently pour “waste” into the kidneys and watch what comes out.

-Tips: This model may get a lot of wear of tear during the exhibition stations.
+This model may get a lot of wear or tear during the exhibition stations.
 The clay tends to get soggy and after several rounds the bottle may begin to leak.
 One way around this is leave the bottle caps on and drill a hole in them that is about the same diameter as the tubing and use glue or a sealant to seal it.
 If you choose to do the clay method, you may want to have some extra dry clay handy to fix leaks.
 Change the filters and cotton balls after every few demos to make sure they are not too saturated.

-Another idea: Have your students follow these instructions working in pairs to make a model as part of their learning experience.
+Have your students follow these instructions working in pairs to make a model as part of their learning experience.
 (Extra credit as an in-home assignment might be an option if that many materials are too difficult to obtain).